lenawayson/rent-calculator/README.md

 ## Rapid Prototyping Workshop Instructions:
+1. Fork the repository
-1. Clone the repository. `git clone https://gitlab.com/lenawayson/angular-tailwind-starter.git`
+2. Clone the repository
-2. `cd angular-tailwind-starter/`
+3. `cd angular-tailwind-starter/`
-3. `npm install`
+4. `npm install`
-4. `npm run dev`
+5. `npm run dev`
-5. Go to localhost:1236
+6. Go to localhost:1236
-6. Make a change to the HTML in `src/app/app.component.html` and save file
+7. Make a change to the HTML in `src/app/app.component.html` and save file
-7. Go to localhost:1236 and see your changes!
+8. Go to localhost:1236 and see your changes!
 Hooray!
-8. In the directory where you have installed ngrok, run `ngrok http 1236` and navigate to the link it provides.
+9. In the directory where you have installed ngrok, run `ngrok http 1236` and navigate to the link it provides.
-9. Change the git repository to your own.
-Create a repo in github or gitlab, grab that link, and run `git remote set-url origin [NEW REMOTE URL]`

 Notes:
 - Pushing to master will fail.
-Don't forget to update the remote url to continue your work!
+You'll need to fork the repo, or clone then change the remote url.